bethsmith0623/SEI-CC_4/work/w08/d3/03-04-uploading-images-django/uploading-images-django.md

 **Make sure that you use YOUR S3 bucket name instead of `catcollector`.**

-We'll be using `S3_BASE_URL`, `BUCKET` and a randomly generated key to build a full URL used for uploading to Amazon S3 and for saving in the `url` attribute or each `Photo` instance.
+We'll be using `S3_BASE_URL`, `BUCKET` and a randomly generated key to build a unique URL used for uploading to Amazon S3 and for saving in the `url` attribute or each `Photo` instance.

 Finally, this is where the magic happens, we'll review the code as we type it in: